FOURTEEN GENERATIONS

 Morita Kan'ya XI

-The actor and zamoto Morita Kan'ya XI held this name from November 1850 to November 1863.
+The actor and zamoto Morita Kan'ya XI held this name from the 11th lunar month of 1850 to the 11th lunar month of 1863.

 Morita Kan'ya XII

-The zamoto Morita Kan'ya XII held this name from November 1864 to August 1897.
+The zamoto Morita Kan'ya XII held this name from the 11th lunar month of 1864 to August 1897.

 Morita Kan'ya XII (center) with the actors Nakamura Shikan IV (left) and Ichikawa Danjûrô IX (right) in a print made by Toyohara Kunichika